Turning the page to my next chapter of life (and 5 lessons I learned from my job search)

 Eleanor Allen

 Exec coach and biz consultant.
 I help leaders and businesses find success quickly and easily.
-CEO of Catapult For Change, PBC (www.catapultforchange.com).
+CEO of Catapult For Change. (www.catapultforchange.com).